Strongpreneur#Starting A Business

 Each of the aforementioned methods of conducting business is adequate and sufficient depending on the nature of the business to be transacted and the peculiar situation of the entrepreneur.

-In addition, the entrepreneur should be familiar with business regulations, incentives taxation, customs, and excise duties import and export arrangement etc. for instance, in an effort to promote small businesses the government has introduced.
+Also, the entrepreneur should be familiar with business regulations, incentives taxation, customs, and excise duties import and export arrangement, etc. For instance, to promote small businesses the government has introduced.

 3. Financial Environment

 The financial environment of the business is very crucial to its viability.
 In this connection, decisions about optimum capital investment operating capacity, the appropriate level of pricing-sources and application of funds, etc., must be considered.

 In considering capital investment decisions, financial and nonfinancial evaluations are essential.

 In effect, business decisions making involves cost analysis (cash outflow) and benefits (cash inflow).
 The cost elements that may be classified as fixed or variable, direct or indirect include: